jundalisay/superb/content/en/research/einstein/relativity/section-03.md

-+++
+---
+title: "Space And Time In Classical Mechanics"
+heading: "Section 3"
+date: 2022-04-26
+linkTitle: "EPR Paradox"
-title=  "Space And Time In Classical Mechanics" heading=  "Section 3 and 4" description=  "All trajectories or movements depend on a viewpoint" image=  "/covers/rel.jpg" date=  2020-01-29 linkb=  "/research/einstein/relativity/section-02" linkbtext=  "section-2" linkf=  "/research/einstein/relativity/section-04" linkftext=  "section-4"
+description: "All trajectories or movements depend on a viewpoint"
-+++
+image: "/covers/rel.jpg"
+---

 The purpose of mechanics is to describe how bodies change their position in space with time.